-- 1. Maximum total return, consistent with prudent investment management, is the primary goal of the Pool.
+- Maximum total return, consistent with prudent investment management, is the primary goal of the Pool.
 Return, as used herein, includes income plus realized and unrealized gains and losses on Pool assets.
-In addition, assets of the Pool shall be invested to ensure that principal is preserved and enhanced over time, both in real and nominal terms. - 2.
-Total return for the Pool shall be regularly compared to the Allocation Index and the Policy Index.
-While it is anticipated that there will be fluctuations in the Pool's value, the Pool assets should at a minimum produce a nominal long-term rate of return of 7.5%, net of all expenses. - 3.
-Total portfolio risk exposure and risk-adjusted returns will be regularly evaluated and compared with other Endowments, the Allocation Index, and the Policy Index.
-Risk-adjusted returns for the Pool and for individual managers are expected to consistently rank in the top third of comparable funds or managers, respectively.
+In addition, assets of the Pool shall be invested to ensure that principal is preserved and enhanced over time, both in real and nominal terms. - Total return for the Pool shall be regularly compared to the Allocation Index and the Policy Index.
+While it is anticipated that there will be fluctuations in the Pool's value, the Pool assets should at a minimum produce a nominal long-term rate of return of 7.25%, net of all expenses.

-- 4. Performance of this Pool will be evaluated on a regular basis.
+- Total portfolio risk exposure and risk-adjusted returns will be regularly evaluated and compared with other Endowments, the Allocation Index, and the Policy Index.
+Riskadjusted returns for the Pool and for individual managers are expected to consistently rank in the top third of comparable funds or managers, respectively. - 4.
+Performance of this Pool will be evaluated on a regular basis.
 Consideration will be given to the degree to which performance results meet the goals and objectives as herewith set forth.
 Normally, results are evaluated over a full market cycle, but shorter-term results will be regularly reviewed and earlier action taken if in the best interest of the Pool. - 5.
 Companies that include environmental, social and governance (ESG) factors into their decision making process may benefit from improved long term value creation.
-As a result, the Committee will consider ESG principles and incorporate ESG analysis into investment decisions such as asset allocation and manager selection.
+As a result, the Committee will consider ESG principles and incorporate ESG analysis into investment decisions such as asset allocation and manager selection. - 6.
+Climate change is a long-term material risk.
+As a result, the Committee approved the Fossil Fuel Divestment Statement and shall review the extent to which the assets of the Pool are invested in fossil fuels as determined by the Carbon Underground 200, a list of 200 global companies across the 100 largest public coal and the 100 largest public oil and gas reserve owners (including oil sands reserve owners).
+The Committee shall, in accordance with sound investment criteria and consistent with fiduciary obligations, divest any such holdings and may not invest any assets in any such stocks, securities or other obligations.
+Nothing in this paragraph precludes de minimis exposure in the Pool to the stocks, securities or other obligations of fossil fuels as determined by the Carbon Underground 200 list as noted above.